 Serena Miller joined Michigan State University’s School of Journalism in 2012 and specializes in storytelling, social media, theory building, and measurement.
 She worked at Arizona State University from 2007-2012 specializing in the research and teaching of digital technologies and mass communication theory.

-Dr. Lucinda D. Davenport is a Professor in the School of Journalism at Michigan State University.
+Dr. Lucinda D. Davenport is a Professor in the School of Journalism at Michigan State University and heads the Graduate Program in Journalism.
 She recently stepped aside as Director of the School of Journalism after 10 years.
 Before that, she was the Associate Dean for Graduate Studies and Research for the College of Communication Arts and Sciences.

 Geri Alumit Zeldes, Ph.D., is a tenured professor in MSU’s School of Journalism and the Faculty Excellence Advocate for the College of Communication Arts & Sciences.
 Her anthology includes journal articles, documentary films, radio documentaries, book chapters and a comic book - many works recognized by international communication associations such as the National Academy of Television Arts & Sciences and the Broadcast Education Association.